 This project was selected as one of the “Top 10 projects in India” by Quest Ingenium 2013.
 It won the “Best Project – Quests Employees Choice” award in the same event.
-The project was funded by Karnataka State Council for Science & Technology.
-We published our research in the Science, Technology and Arts Research Journal from Wollega University.
+The project was also funded by Karnataka State Council for Science & Technology.
+We published our research in the Science, Technology, and Arts Research Journal.